 We draw attention to Note 17 in the financial report, which describes the basis of accounting.
-The financial report has been prepared for internal purposes to assist Southern Sun Clinics Pty Ltd. As a result, the financial report may not be suitable for another purpose.
-Our report is intended solely for Southern Sun Clinics Pty Ltd and should not be distributed to or used by parties other than Southern Sun Clinics Pty Ltd. Our opinion is not modified in respect of this matter.
+The financial report has been prepared for internal purposes to assist Southern Sun Clinics Pty Ltd and it's members.
+As a result, the financial report may not be suitable for another purpose.
+Our report is intended solely for Southern Sun Clinics Pty Ltd and its members and should not be distributed to or